databrickslabs/mosaic/docs/source/usage/install-gdal.rst

 Configure the init script
 **************************
-After the mos.setup_gdal() function has been run, you will need to configure the cluster to use the init script.
+After the :code:`setup_gdal` function has been run, you will need to configure the cluster to use the init script.
 The init script can be set by clicking on the "Edit" button on the cluster page and adding the following to the "Advanced Options" section: